BYBETA123/TankTroubleDupe/README.md

 Pygame must also be installed by running `pip install pygame` in the command terminal

-The minimum screen dimensions to play this game is 800 x 600 pixels
+The minimum screen dimensions to play this game is 800 x 600 pixels, a full screen version may be available later

 ## Introduction

 Welcome to Flanki, a game inspired by both Tanki Online and Tank Trouble.
-Get the top-down feel of tank trouble with the variety and mobility from the prime feel of Tanki Online
+Get the top-down feel of tank trouble with the variety and mobility from the feel of prime Tanki Online

-## Features

-A fully immplemented single and local two player setup with easy and hard difficulties

 ### Controls